monitoringartist/monitoring-analytics/README.md

 Limited public demo instance: https://monitoringartist.shinyapps.io/monitoring-analytics/

 If you like or use this project, please provide feedback to author - Star it ★.

+Yes, monitoring is not a rocket science usually.
+However your monitoring system keeps a lot of time series data.
+You can you use science / math / statistics and turn your data into knowledge, which can be used to improve your monitoring systems and settings.
+Don't estimate any static thresholds for your metrics.
+Set them based on your real values.
+If you don't know, what is normal value, then try to detect anomalies in your series.
+Remember, your only limitation is your data science imagination: histograms, linear/polynomial/...  trends, prediction, anomaly detection, correlation, 3d visualization, heat map, ...

 ![Monitoring Analytics](https://raw.githubusercontent.com/monitoringartist/monitoring-analytics/master/doc/monitoring-analytics.gif)